 A postpartum doula could be helpful in many ways.
 I would like to give you a summary of where she can be helpful:

+Household management: Meal preparation, short errands, baby laundry, bed linen refresh, bottle washing, sibling adjustment & support.
 So when she leaves your house, you feel much stronger, hopefully is your baby in a better rhythm, you are looking back on a wonderful postpartum week and you are ready to do it on your own!
+Actually, she's priceless!

 If you are an expat family, you will most likely not have your family around; During that first week I will be your family and I will make sure you can look back on a wonderful week.